Jhewu/ct_rivers_diffusion_aug/README.md

 ## Overview

 This research project aims to improve image classification accuracy for CT river images by using diffusion models to artificially augment the dataset.
 This approach ensures a balanced dataset, which is often it's not the case in environmental image datasets, and exposes the classification model to more image diversity, leading to better generalization.
-Since the problem we are focused on is the two category problem category 1: labels 1,2,3 and category 2: 4,5,6, we will want to train 3 diffusion for each label in category 1.
+Since the problem we are focused on is the two-category problem, category 1: labels 1,2,3, and category 2: 4,5,6, we will want to train 3 diffusion for each label in category 1.

 ![Generated Sample #1](./sample_images/2025-01-08_23_37_11_generated_img_1.jpg)